gissit/recrut-bot/README.md

 2. **Pass Initial Context to Both Bots**
-   This prompt is sent to both Gemini and OpenAI.
+   This prompt is sent to both recruiter and candidate bots.

    > ⚠️ **Note**: Including full files in the prompt consumes a large number of tokens, do not use too large files — this is just a POC.